Skarlet0x/SkarletXx/README.md

 ## • **SOCIAL MEDIA** •
-If you would like to get to know me better and discuss common interests, you can find me on different social media platforms:
+If you would like to get to know me better and/or discuss common interests, you can find me on different social media platforms:

 🕸️ [Instagram](https://www.instagram.com/skarletxx/)